 From a student’s perspective, the open gradebook may even prove to be very anxiety-reducing.
 “In my opinion, all it can really do is relieve stress.
 If I know where I am at all times, I will have less anxiety about it,” Cottrell added.

-Although there are both benefits and drawbacks to the open gradebook system, there is ultimately no “correct” answer to displaying grades.
+Although there are benefits and drawbacks to the open gradebook system, there is ultimately no “correct” answer to displaying grades.
 Perhaps even a balance between the two should be discussed.
 “I am really torn,” Lamela concluded.